Exercise - Send an email when a tweet is posted

 First, you must select the trigger (event) that starts the flow.

-Sign in to Microsoft Flow by using your organizational account.
+Sign in to Power Automate by using your organizational account.

 Select My flows.

-In the search field, enter twitter, select the Twitter connector, and then select the Twitter - When a new tweet is posted trigger.
+Under Choose your flow's trigger, enter twitter, select the Twitter - When a new tweet is posted trigger and select Create.

-If you haven't already connected your Twitter account to Microsoft Flow, select Sign in to Twitter, and then enter your credentials.
+If you haven't already connected your Twitter account to Power Automate, select Sign in to Twitter, and then enter your credentials.

 In the Search text box, enter the keyword to find.

 Select New step, and in the search field, enter send email, and then select the Office 365 Outlook - Send an email action.

 If you're prompted to sign in, select the sign-in button, and then enter your credentials.